foliant-docs/foliantcontrib.slate/README.md

             screen.css.scss
 ```

 These stylesheets will replace the original ones in the Slate project just before the website will be baked.
+So the page will use my styles in the end.